 Military and social movements by indigenous people in Latin America from the conquest to the present.
+Prerequisite(s): WRT 1060 with a grade of (C) or higher.

 HST 3670 - Latin American Revolutions (4)

 Comparative approach to revolutionary movements in Latin America, including their origins and their effects on society, culture, national politics, and international relations.